 I grew up in the thriving metropolis of Kuna, Idaho, where I attended elementary, middle, and high school.
 I received a bachelor's degree in 2006 from Brigham Young University, followed by a master's in applied math and a PhD in mathematical statistics from the University of Utah in 2011.
 I started my career in pharmaceuticals but moved to pediatric critical care when I joined the School of Medicine at the University of Utah in 2013.
 Now I work on a variety of clinical trials and studies related to the critical care of children.

-My hobbies include cycling, camping, hiking, skiing, and reading.
+My hobbies include running, cycling, camping, skiing, snowboarding, and reading.
 I enjoyed the Mistborn trilogy, Elantris, The Name of the Wind, and Ender's Game.
 My favorite author is Brandon Sanderson, and my favorite book is Words of Radiance.